santosh-narvekar/EXCEL-LABOUR-MARKET-DASHBOARD/README.md

 # Project Need & Goal:
 the head of research has just received the attached labor statistics data from 2017 to 2020.
-Just in time for our next round of high school visits!
+Just in time for their next round of high school visits!
 So, we are creating a dashboard that seniors can use to explore wage and employment trends, and compare them across industries?
 And A map integration as requested showing differences in average wages and